Bruck syndrome: Mechanism

 Type 1 encodes FKBP65, an endoplasmic reticulum associated peptidyl-prolyl cis/trans isomerase (PPIase) that functions as a chaperone in collagen biosynthesis.
 Osteoblasts deficient in FKBP65 have a buildup of procollagen aggregates in the endoplasmic reticulum which reduces their ability to form bone.
 Furthermore, Bruck syndrome type 1 patients have under-hydroxylated lysine residues in the collagen telopeptide and as a result show diminished hydroxylysylpyridinoline cross-links.

 Type 2 encodes the enzyme, lysyl hydroxylase 2, which catalyzes hydroxylation of lysine residues in collagen cross-links.
 PLOD2 is most expressed in active osteoblasts since collagen cross-linking is tissue-specific.
 Mutation in PLOD2 alters the structure of telopeptide lysyl hydroxylase and prevents fibril formation of collagen type 1.
 Bone analysis shows the lysine residues of telopeptides in collagen type 1 are under-hydroxylated.

 Diagnosis

 Diagnosis of Bruck syndrome must distinguish the association of contractures and skeletal fragility.
 Ultrasound is used for prenatal diagnosis.
 The diagnosis of a neonate bears resemblance to arthrogryposis multiplex congenital, and later in childhood to osteogenesis imperfecta.

 Management

 Until more molecular and clinical studies are performed there will be no way to prevent the disease.
 Treatments are directed towards alleviating the symptoms.
 To treat the disease it is crucial to diagnose it properly.
 Orthopedic therapy and fracture management are necessary to reduce the severity of symptoms.
 Bisphosphonate drugs are also an effective treatment.

 History

 The first case was in 1897 of a male who was described by Bruck as having bone fragility and bone contractures.
 Bruck was credited with the first description and the disease's eponym.

+In popular culture

+The 2024 graphic novel memoir Brittle Joints by Maria Sweeney covers her life with Bruck syndrome.